Mahdi-Zafari/Nota-Bene/README.md

    php artisan serve
    ```

-## Contributing
-We welcome contributions from the community.
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details on how to get involved.

 ## License
 This project is licensed under the **MIT License**.
 Please see the [LICENSE](./LICENSE) file for more details.